orospakr/stream-pump/README.md

 * for now at least, it will be manually specified in the roster which pump will pull from which other pump.  if none is specified, it will use the original source specified to Pump House
-* receive continuous telemetry from Pumps
 * associate IPv4 networks with a given Pump, and delegate clients coming from that network to that Pump (defined in CIDR notation)
 * serve a simple (but attractive!)
 HTML status page that will show the status and throughput of each pump, along with client status
+* receive continuous telemetry from Pumps
-* Pump should verify the X509 certificate of the Pump House before sendings its key
+* Pump should verify the X509 certificate of the Pump House before sending its key
 * contain integration points for use with an external streaming frontend, notably tracking of clients with externally assigned IDs. this might not be a comprehensive enough interface for the frontend